- Coronavirus - Your financial guide

 I'm struggling with credit card or loan payments

-You can ask your lender for a freeze on repayments for 3 months.
+You can ask your lender for a freeze or partial payment freeze on repayments for 3 months.
 Interest will still be accrued in this period, so you may pay higher costs over the long term.
+This support is available 31 October.

 You can find further information from the FCA (who regulates consumer credit) here.